LAlbani98/RISCV_Disassembler/README.md

 <h3>How does it work?</h3>
 Simple: run the executable (that you can even download in the Release section), and either paste a binary or HEX (starting with 0x) 32-bit long instruction, press ENTER and watch it translate.
 The program will load itself with a ready-made example of what the output will look like.
-In detail: either input something in binary like <pre>00000010000010010011001010000011</pre> or in hex, like: <pre>0x2093283</pre>.<b> And remember the "0x" at the beginning of the instruction if you input one in HEX format, it helps the program understand that what you've given it's in hex.</b>
+In detail: either input something in binary like <pre>00000010000010010011001010000011</pre> or in hex, like: <pre>0x2093283</pre><b>And remember the "0x" at the beginning of the instruction if you input one in HEX format, it helps the program understand that what you've given it's in hex.</b>
 <br>
 <br>
 <h3>Cool, but i have an entire file full of codes to translate, sounds boring, eh?</h3>